 (b) afford such undertakings the possibility of eliminating competition in respect of a substantial part of the products in question."

-31 See the large literature following the Atkinson & Stiglitz theorem stating conditions under which redistribution should be conducted solely through income taxation.
-See A.B.
-Atkinson & J. Stiglitz, The Design of Tax Structure: Direct and Indirect Taxation, 6 J. Pub.
-Econ.
-55, 55-75.
+29 See the large literature following the Atkinson-Stiglitz (1976) theorem stating conditions under which redistribution should be conducted solely through income taxation.